GEOS-DEV/GEOS/src/coreComponents/mesh/docs/meshDeveloperGuide.rst

 .. _diagMeshDevFig:
 .. mermaid:: /coreComponents/mesh/docs/MeshObjectInstantiationHierarchy.mmd
-   :caption: Instances cardinalities and multiplicities mesh domain.
+   :caption: Object instances describing the mesh domain.
+Cardinalities and relationships are indicated.

 To illustrate the mesh hierarchy, we propose to present it along with a model with two